Martial law in Poland

-On 13 December 1981, Jaruzelski announced the introduction of martial law in a televised speech, following the vote of the Council of State the previous day which formally authorised its introduction.
+On 13 December 1981, Jaruzelski announced the imposition of martial law in a televised speech, following the vote of the Council of State the previous day which formally authorised its introduction.
 An extraconstitutional military junta, the Military Council of National Salvation (WRON), was formed to rule Poland during the time.
-The Polish People's Army, Citizens' Militia (MO), ZOMO special paramilitary units, and tanks were deployed on the streets to demoralize demonstrators, begin regular patrols, control strategic enterprises, and maintain curfew.
+The Polish People's Army, Citizens' Militia (MO), special paramilitary units of the Motorized Reserves of the Citizens' Militia ("ZOMO"), and tanks were deployed on the streets to demoralize demonstrators, begin regular patrols, control strategic enterprises, and maintain militia hour, a curfew.
 Intercity travelling without a permit was forbidden, food shortages intensified, and censorship was placed on all media and correspondence.
-The secret services (SB) wiretapped phones in public booths and state institutions.
+The Security Service (Służba Bezpieczeństwa, or SB) wiretapped phones in public booths and state institutions.
 Thousands of opposition activists were imprisoned without trial, and although martial law was lifted in 1983, many political prisoners were not released until a general amnesty in 1986.
 The crackdown on the opposition led the Reagan Administration to introduce economic sanctions against Poland and the neighbouring Soviet Union, further worsening the former's economy.

 Some protests appeared in response to the introduction of martial law.
-On 16 December, the ZOMO squads pacified the pro-Solidarity miners' strike in the Wujek Coal Mine in the industrial city of Katowice, killing nine demonstrators.
-Other demonstrations across Poland were dispersed by the military or paramilitary units, which utilized water cannons, tear gas, batons, truncheons, and clubs, killing 91 people in total, though this figure is uncertain and is still debated among historians.
+On 16 December, the Pacification of Wujek, when ZOMO squads pacified the pro-Solidarity miners' strike in the Wujek Coal Mine in the industrial city of Katowice, killed nine demonstrators.
+Other demonstrations across Poland were dispersed by the military or paramilitary units, which utilized water cannons, tear gas, batons, truncheons, and clubs, killing 91 people in total.
+However, this figure is uncertain and is still debated among historians.
 Martial law succeeded in marginalising the Solidarity movement, which would largely remain on the sidelines until the late 1980s.
-As fewer people engaged in anti-government demonstrations, martial law was suspended on 31 December 1982, and was formally lifted on 22 July 1983, a state holiday.
+As fewer people engaged in anti-government demonstrations, martial law was suspended on 31 December 1982, based on a resolution adopted on 19 December and was formally lifted by a resolution of the Council of State on 22 July 1983, the National Day of the Rebirth of Poland, following an appeal of the Military Council of National Salvation.